ibm-ecosystem-engineering/Watson-NLP/Watson-NLP-Custom-Model-Container/readme.md

 ### 2. Save your model
 In this step you will save a Watson NLP model to your machine.
 If you have a model in a Watson Studio notebook that you want to use, then follow the instructions below to export it.
 Otherwise, you can complete this tutorial using this sample [model](https://github.com/ibm-build-labs/Watson-NLP/releases/download/ml_model/ensemble_classification-wf_en_emotion).
 Save it to the `models` directory with the name `ensemble_classification-wf_en_emotion-stock`, and then skip ahead to step 3.

-Before you can export your custom model, ensure that a project token is set in the notebook environment.
-This will allow you to access the Cloud Object Storage (COS) bucket associated with your project from the notebook.

-Get your access token from the IBM Cloud Pak for Data GUI: **Manage > Access control > Access tokens**.
+Create an access token with *Editor* role in the IBM Cloud Pak for Data GUI: **Manage > Access control > Access tokens**.

 ![access token](Images/access_token.png)

 Add the token to your notebook by clicking **More > Insert project token** on the notebook action bar.
 By running the inserted hidden code cell, a project object is created that you can use to access project resources.
+This will give your notebook access the Cloud Object Storage (COS) bucket associated with your project.

 ![insert token](Images/insert_token.png)